 The R32 features very convenient externally switchable resistive loading for your moving coil cartridges.
 The load impedance can be set anywhere between 10 Ohms and 47 kOhms, with a broad range of steps in between.
 This allows owners the freedom to explore the subtle and not-so-subtle changes one can make to the sound of an MC cart, by varying the resistive loading.

 In addition, there are two external gain settings, for MM and MC cartridges.
 The gain is a good 40 dB in the MM operation (internally, you can switch to 46 dB).
-There is a 62 dB gain available for MC signals and that is enough for the most current pickups.
+There is 62 dB of gain available for MC cartridges, enough for nearly all but the very lowest output moving coil devices.

 Design